theseangoodwin/ros/_posts/2020-12-13-22-in-loving-memory.md

 component_type: xs_2-2
 file: /assets/uploads/3_22_quote.jpg
 ---
-<blockquote="E19_Q1">“Remember those posters that said, ‘Today is the first day of the rest of your life?’
+<blockquote class="E19_Q1">“Remember those posters that said, ‘Today is the first day of the rest of your life?’
 Well, that’s true of every day but one — the day you die.” </blockquote>

 –Lester Burnham, American Beauty (2000)